Trump says Taiwan should pay US for defense against China – DW – 07/17/2024

 US presidential candidate Donald Trump has cast doubts on the United States' military commitment to Taiwan, saying Wednesday that Taipei "should pay us for protection" against China.

-Trump said that, in the context of the increasing tensions in the region, the US is "no different than an insurance company" for Taiwan, which "doesn't give us anything."
+He said that in the context of the increasing tensions in the region, the US is "no different than an insurance company" for Taiwan, which "doesn't give us anything."

 Trump was responding to a question about whether the US would help defend Taiwan in the event of a Chinese invasion.